 State Performance Incentive Description Status Relevant Statute, Code or Order District of Columbia Section 202 of the DC Clean and Affordable Energy Acot of 2008 authorizes the District's Department of the Environment to award "performanced based" and "financial" incentives to the operator of DC's Sustainable Energy Utility, VEIC, for meeting or exceeding specific performance benchmarks established in its contract.
-The contract with the Department of the Environment also includes financial penalties should the utility fail to meet the performance benchmarks Approved (2008) Section 202 of the DC Clean and Affordable Energy Act of 2008 Georgia Georgia Power will receive an additional sum of 10% of the NPV of the actual net benefits of gross kWh savings (as determined by the Program Administrator test) from certified DSM programs, if they achieve annual incremental kWh savings of more than 50% of projections.
-If programs achieve less than 50% of projected kWh savings, the additional sum is 0.5% of NPV of net benefits for demand response measures and 3% of NPV of net benefits for energy efficiency measures.
-Approved (2010) Order Docket 31082 There is no cap to the incentive payments, however, if the incentive sum exceeds program costs, the portion of the total that exceeds the program cost is 5% of NPV of actual net benefits of gross kWh savings from the certified DSM programs (as determined by the Program Administrator test).
-Hawaii As part of the state's transition plan to establish a third-party administrator for efficiency programs, the HECO companies are responsible for administering their own DSM programs until the transition date.
+The contract with the Department of the Environment also includes financial penalties should the utility fail to meet the performance benchmarks Approved (2008) Section 202 of the DC Clean and Affordable Energy Act of 2008 Georgia As agreed to under the 2013 Integrated Resource Plan stipulation resolution, Georgia Power will receive an Additional Sum of 8.5% of the NPV of the actual net benefits of verified net kWh savings as determined by the Program Administrator test from the certified DSM programs, with no cap, provided that following the annual determination of verified net kWh savings.
+If the annual incremental kWh savings is less than 50% of that initially projected, the Additional Sum shall be 0.5% for demand response measures and 3% for energy efficiency measures.
+If the Additional Sum exceeds program costs, the portion of Additional Sum that exceeds the program cost shall be calculated based on 4% of actual net benefits of verified net kWh savings as determined by the Program Administrator test from certified DSM programs.
+Georgia Power will update all data relating to actual program participation, as well as the actual energy savings and actual programs costs when calculating the Additional Sum for 2014 and future years.
+Approved Docket & Order 36499 Hawaii As part of the state's transition plan to establish a third-party administrator for efficiency programs, the HECO companies are responsible for administering their own DSM programs until the transition date.
 HECO may earn a shared percentage of savings of 1%-5% with an incentive cap of \$2M.
 Approved (2008) Docket & Order 23258, Docket 2007-0323 Indiana The state statute allows for either shared savings or adjusted/bonus ROE mechanisms as DSM incentives.
 To meet mandatory energy efficiency goals, Indiana utilities have developed "Core Plus" DSM programs.
 Duke Energy, Indianapolis Power & Light and Southern Indiana Gas & Electric Company received approval for a tiered structure shareholder performance incentives, and Indiana Michigan Power Company received approval for a shared benefits approach.
 Other cases currently pending before the Commission related to energy efficiency programs and performance incentives include No. 43938 (Vectren Energy Indiana), No. 43912 (Northern Indiana Public Service Company), and No. 43960 (Indianapolis Power and Light).
 Approved (2010) Administrative Code, Title 170, Art.
 4; Cause No. 43374; Cause No. 43427; Cause No. 43618; Cause 43623; Cause No.43827; Cause No. 43938; Cause No. 43912; Cause No. 43960; Cause No. 43955 Kentucky Performance incentives can be collected for three types of energy efficiency programs: programs for those who have difficulty participating in energy efficiency due to financial circumstances, programs aimed at residential housing, programs with long-run potential reduction in energy use."
 Approved (2007) Rev. Stat.
 278.285(1) (c); Docket 2008-00473; 2007-00477